 Another bonus to using a slow cooker, once these beans are done cooking you can set your slow cooker to warm and use it to serve the beans.
 This way the beans will stay warm all night during your party!

 - BBQ Sauce: You can use your favorite brand here.
-We stick to a regular flavored sauce.

 Since we’re using canned beans for this recipe, really all you need to do is warm the ingredients up.
 However, flavor will get better and better as these beans slow cook together with the beef and bacon.

-What Goes With Baked Beans?
+What Main Courses Go With Baked Beans?

 Instead of ground beef you can use ground pork or even sausage.
 Try different flavors of barbecue sauce, maybe a Hawaiian flavor or a maple flavored sauce.